“Didn’t ask for a dime. Two dollars.”

-Justin’s Review: Ah, I love 80s flicks.
-More specifically, I love 80s flicks because they just had the talent of not taking themselves too seriously.
+Justin’s review: Ah, I love ’80s flicks.
+More specifically, I love ’80s flicks because they just had the trait of not taking themselves too seriously.
 They weren’t out to impress the cool kids in school; often, they shared a strong spiritual bond with the geeks, the freaks, and the smelly kid in the corner.
 By losing a sense of self-consciousness and a need to sell a billion punk-rock soundtracks to teens, these movies freed themselves up to be nothing more or less than funny.
 Fantasy scene?
 Funny!
 Broad stereotypes?
 Funny!
 Prom scenes with puffy-sleeved dresses?
 Funny!

-This movie typifies the 80’s in many ways that I am fond of: ridiculous outfits (Madonna to Springsteen), synthesiser heaven, cute no-name actresses that are perfect for a teen’s crush, and an “It’ll be okay in the end, kids” story.
-Forget cowboys, Paula Cole, where have all the great comedies gone?
+This movie typifies the ’80s in many ways that I am fond of: ridiculous outfits, synthesiser heaven, cute no-name actresses that are perfect for a teen’s crush, and a guaranteed happy ending.
+Forget cowboys, Paula Cole — where have all the great comedies gone?

 If you need a movie without intense moral discussions, that has a side dish of insanity whipped into a blend of herbs and dates gone awry, Better Off Dead can do you no harm.

 Kyle’s rating: I’m a 15 year-old in a 20 year-old’s body!
 (The Cusack Experience part 2)

 Kyle’s review: Throughout my high school years, there was this guy named Chris (no, the other one) with whom I would get into long-winded conversations/arguments over everything.
 We ultimately talked mostly about films.
 No matter where we started, we’d work around to one topic: Ferris Bueller’s Day Off versus Better Off Dead.
 Idiot Boy would say “Oh, Better Off Dead is the best!
 I am a fat idiot!
 Blah blah blah!”
 I’m paraphrasing, of course.